A (very) brief history of learning magic.

 I’m going to discuss this briefly here, as for most beginners, this may not be as relevant.
 With a few exceptions, many magicians begin to attend lectures once they have started to learn magic.
 But for those life-long learners such as myself, lectures can be a valuable source of inspiration, but a slightly less valuable source of learning the tricks or moves themselves.
 This is why so many get no further than watching the lecture.
 We see the trick, get inspired and realise that we then have to get to work.
 In my experience, not very many people learn how to perform the routine at the lecture, as it’s very difficult to retain the detail in real-time.
 They get only a demonstration of how the magic is done with, if the lecturer is a good one, some valuable theory.
 There will be future posts about this, as I feel that the established lecture process could be enhanced to improve learning and retention.

-Like teaching on video, this can be an incredibly powerful tool if the relationship is right.
-You’ll find that most top-end magicians have had them.
+Like teaching on video, this can be an incredibly powerful way to learn magic, if the relationship is right.
+You’ll find that most top-end magicians have had mentors.
 If you can afford it, I suggest getting a coach, even if it’s just to start you off and provide guidance.
 Being accountable to really help with motivation, but be aware that there are many people giving coaching who don’t have the skills or experience to do so.
 Additionally, be ruthless and don’t be afraid to quit and move on of it isn’t a good fit.
 No decent teacher or coach will take this personally, as sometimes it’s just a chemistry thing.
 Try to get a ten-minute chat with someone before committing.

 Virtual Seminars and Masterclasses